 Jenny's primary advisor is Professor Shideh Dashti.

 Jenny recently wrote a blog post about her experiences at CU.
 Check it out here.

-BRIDGER BAIRD, B.S/M.S.
-Student in GEOTECH
+BRIDGER BAIRD, M.S.
+Student in Structures

 Bridger is gathering data on damage to structures and infrastructure from induced earthquakes.
 He is searching for the smallest magnitude event where damage starts to occur.